- Christopher Brady, PhD, Co-Principal Investigator and Director of Scientific Operations

-NDRI has the infrastructure, capacity and experience to accelerate military medical research by serving as a consistent source of human biospecimens.
+NDRI has the infrastructure, capacity, and experience to accelerate military medical research by serving as a consistent source of human biospecimens.
 We provide human biospecimens ethically sourced from all body systems for small to large-scale projects with varying degrees of complexity.
-Biospecimens are collected and preserved using standardized methods and best practice.
+Biospecimens are collected and preserved using standardized methods and best practices.

 Nationwide access to diseased and normal tissue

-To learn more follow the link below or contact Strategic Initiatives:
+To learn more fill out our application below or contact Strategic Initiatives:

 firstname.lastname@example.org, 800-222-NDRI (6374), ext.
 289